 You can take two actions: keep or throw away the paper.

-Using Kondo’s method of filing as inspiration, create 2 stacks of papers:
+Using Kondo’s method of filing as inspiration, you have two separate files for your papers:

 a) papers to keep